-We here living in the Northeast tend to have a certain pride about where we come from.
-If you’re from Massachusetts, you likely have a certain level of self respect arising out of where you grew up and where you now live.
-So, it comes as a surprise to many Bostonians when, in the throes of a custody action, a party asks the court for permission to relocate out-of-state.
+Those of us living in the Northeast tend to have a certain pride about where we come from.
+If you’re from Massachusetts, you likely have a certain pride arising from where you grew up and where you now live.
+So, it comes as a surprise to many Bostonians when, in the middle of a custody action, a party asks the court for permission to relocate out-of-state.
 Why would one ever want to do such a thing?

 Can a parent just get up and go?
 Can he or she pack up the house, put the kids in the car, and drive off to another state without the permission of the other parent?
 No, of course that is not permissible.
 Any parent’s attempt to do so without complying with the requirements of the law could amount to parental kidnapping and, in any event, will likely result in a court order requiring return of the children to Massachusetts.

 The legal standard for judicial permission to remove a child from Massachusetts against the objection of the other parent is a showing of “cause.”
-That is the language from the statute at least, although not very helpful until clarification was provided by the Supreme Judicial Court in 1985 when it delivered its opinion in Yannas v .
+That is the language from the statute, which was not very helpful until clarification was provided by the Supreme Judicial Court in 1985 when it delivered its opinion in Yannas v .
 Frondistou-Yannas and provided us with the “real advantage” test.

 If the judge finds there is in fact a real advantage to the proposed move, the judge must then determine whether the move would be in the best interest of the child and the relocating parent.
 The judge may consider all relevant facts in determining what might be the children’s best interest.

-Also, very relevant to the aforementioned two prong test is the appellate standard in these cases.
-It’s so important because clearly, the two prong test allows significant discretion to the probate and family law judge to determine whether there is a real advantage and whether a move would be in the best interests of the children.
+Also very relevant to this two-pronged test is the appellate standard in these cases.
+It’s so important because clearly, the test gives significant discretion to the probate and family law judge to determine whether there is a real advantage and whether a move would be in the best interests of the children.
 The only recourse for a parent who feels he or she has been wronged by a trial judge is to appeal.
 The problem for that party is that the appellate court will only review the judgment and subsidiary findings of fact for abuse of discretion or other errors of law.
 The judge’s discretionary decision constitutes an abuse of discretion were the court concludes that the judge made “a clear error in judgment in applying factors relevant to the decision such that the decision falls outside the range of reasonable alternatives.”

 I set forth the law and the appellate standard because, seemingly, the trial court judge would not be reversed except in very limited circumstances.
 However, such a reversal has just happened last month in the case of Rosenwasser v.
 Rosenwasser.

-In the Rosenwasser case, the parties have been married about 20 years.
+In the Rosenwasser case, the parties had been married about 20 years.
 The first seven years of the marriage were in Florida, after which the parties relocated to Massachusetts.
 The father grew up in Boca Raton, Florida and most of his family was there.
 The mother’s parents were in Canada, but her parents were snowbirds, spending five months out of the year in Boca Raton.
 The father was a lawyer, with an office in Newton Massachusetts and another in Boca Raton.
-The parties separated at the 20 year mark and The wife, then pregnant, gave birth to their daughter in 2010.
+The parties separated at the 20-year mark and the wife, then pregnant, gave birth to their daughter in 2010.

 About four months after the divorce was final, the father filed a complaint for modification, seeking to be named the primary custodial parent, reflecting the reality of the situation.
 He later amended his complaints, seeking permission to relocate to Florida with the child.

-Rosenwasser is a 29 page appellate opinion, reviewing many facts relevant to real advantage and best interests.
-Specifically the court considered facts relevant to the child’s quality-of-life, the child’s relationship with the mother, the child’s emotional physical and developmental needs, the interests of both parties, and reasonable alternative parenting plans.
+Rosenwasser is a 29-page appellate opinion, reviewing many facts relevant to real advantage and best interest of the child.
+Specifically, the court considered facts relevant to the child’s quality-of-life, the child’s relationship with the mother, the child’s emotional physical and developmental needs, the interests of both parties, and reasonable alternative parenting plans.
 Ultimately, the trial court judge denied the father’s request to relocate the child out of Massachusetts.
-While the appellate court credited the trial court judges efforts to deal with a complex situation involving two loving parents, the court concluded that the trial court judge mistakenly applied the second prong of the Yannas test.
+While the appellate court credited the trial court judge’s efforts to deal with a complex situation involving two loving parents, the court concluded that the trial court judge mistakenly applied the second prong of the Yannas test.
 Specifically, the court found that the trial court judge gave too much weight to the interests of the mother and not enough weight to the interests of the child and the father.
 In coming to this conclusion, the court considered many of the factual findings made any other parental relocation cases published in Massachusetts.